-40 CFR 257.84(b)(2)(ii) requires the annual inspection report to include an estimate of the volume of CCRs contained within the facility at the time of the inspection.
-Based on historical information and CCR placement data provided by Tri-State, Golder estimates that the volume of CCRs contained within the facility was 1,070,000 cubic yards at the time of the inspection.
+40 CFR 257.84(b)(2)(ii) requires the annual inspection report to include an estimate of the volume of CCRs contained within the facility at the time of the visual observation.
+Based on historical information and CCR placement data provided by Tri-State, Golder estimates that the volume of CCRs contained within the facility was 1,090,000 cubic yards at the time of the visual observation.